 It lifts up a few times a week these days but, would have been very busy 100 or so years ago.
 This area was at one time packed full of exotic goods shipped here from all corners of the British Empire.

 You can go inside to explore the towers and walkways of the bridge.
 There’s now even a glass floor from where you can watch traffic crossing the bridge below your feet.
 Yikes.

-Discover Dead Man’s Hole
+The Grim History of Dead Man’s Hole

 At the base of these stairs, you’ll see a white-tiled archway leading down to the river.
 It’s now fenced off but, look for the information board here which tells you all about the macabre history of this spot.

 Dead Man’s Hole refers to the use of this tiled area as an open-air mortuary.
 This was where any corpses floating in this section of the River Thames would have been pulled out and left to dry for identification.
 Don’t worry, it’s not used anymore!

 If you walk through the archway next door you can even see an 8ft long rod, which some people believe was used for fishing out the floating bodies.
 Nice.